loganmarchione/bash-github-backup/README.md

 # TODO
-- [ ] Test with more than 100 repos (I think this might an an API limit)
+- [ ] Test with more than 100 repos (I think this might be an API limit)
 - [x] Add linting
 - [ ] Add backups for issues, wiki, etc...